kevinegstorf/vanilla-chuck/README.md

 ### Done
 - add all pages with styling √
 - add favorite button that can be toggled √

-### Today
-- remove console logs
 - add service workers and create cache for code √
-- check lighthouse to see what needs to be done
+- check lighthouse to see what needs to be done √
-- fix styles
-- add title and icons on each page
+- add title and icons on each page √
-- add labels correct on favorite jokes page
+- add labels correct on favorite jokes page √
-- add labels correct on signup page
+- add labels correct on signup page √
-- fix styling signup page
+- fix styling signup page √
 - add manifest  √
 - add assets for PWA √
 - add offline mode √